Why My Kenmore Oven Wouldn’t Heat Up: How I Diagnosed and Replaced the Igniter

 Diagnosing the Issue with My Kenmore Oven

-When faced with a malfunctioning Kenmore oven, the first step is to diagnose the issue accurately.
-Begin by observing the oven’s behavior – is it failing to heat up, or is the temperature inconsistent?
-Take note of any error codes displayed on the control panel, as they can provide valuable clues.
-Additionally, listen for any unusual noises coming from the oven during operation.
-These initial observations will help narrow down possible causes and guide the troubleshooting process.
+When faced with a malfunctioning Kenmore oven, the first step in any Kenmore oven repair is to diagnose the issue accurately.
+Begin by observing the oven’s behavior—does it fail to heat up, or is the temperature inconsistent?
+Take note of any error codes displayed on the control panel, as they can offer valuable diagnostic clues.
+Also, listen for unusual noises during operation, which can indicate internal problems.

 Understanding the Function of the Igniter in an Oven